RV Fire Safety Tips

 The videos I’ve attached to this article will give you more specific information about using these ladders.
-My husband and I keep one on board when we travel just as a precaution and are happy to have it available in the event of a fire.
+I keep one on board when I travel just as a precaution and am happy to have it available in the event of a fire.

 Learn What You Need to Know to Stay Safe

 I have always traveled with fire extinguishers and gas and smoke detectors in my RV because I am so aware of the serious threat fires can present.
 All recreational vehicle owners should do the same.

 If you take the time to learn what causes RV fires, how to avoid them and how to protect yourself from them, you and your family will be much safer when traveling.

 Hopefully you will never encounter fire problems, but if you do, at least now you’ll be prepared to deal with them.